christophermiles/monster-hit-dice-api/README.md

-# hit-point-range-api
+# Hit Dice App API

 A microservice for calculating a range of Hit Point values from Dungeons &amp; Dragons Hit Dice expressions or creature names